 - Advise EU citizens who live in affected areas to take protective measures to prevent mosquito bites, particularly pregnant women and women who are trying to become pregnant living in areas with increasing or widespread transmission.

 - Travellers showing symptoms compatible with dengue, chikungunya or Zika virus disease within three weeks after returning from an affected area should contact their healthcare provider.

 - Pregnant women who have travelled to areas with Zika virus transmission should mention their travel during antenatal visits in order to be assessed and monitored appropriately.

-Download the daily number of new reported cases of COVID-19 by country worldwide
+Data on the daily number of new reported COVID-19 cases and deaths by EU/EEA country

 The downloadable data file is updated daily and contains the latest available public data on COVID-19.
-You may use the data in line with ECDC’s copyright policy.Read more
+Each row/entry contains the number of new cases and deaths reported per day and per country in the EU/EEA.Read more